BrandonLombard/BrandonLombard.github.io/README.md

 Located in the **Web Store** Folder

-For **Enhancement One: Software Design/Engineering**, I have taken a Python program from **CS-200** and converted it into a website.
+For <code>Enhancement One: Software Design/Engineering</code>, I have taken a Python program from <code>CS-200</code> and converted it into a website.
 It is meant to be a mechanic shop, where customers may place an order for which services they would like.
 The original project was output in a Python terminal window, which I felt was not a great option for prospective customers.
 I chose this project because I believe it would be a beneficial upgrade to the original project, as a Python terminal application is not suitable to any company.
 Typically, companies will use websites to have customers place orders, not terminal windows.
 Therefore, I created a basic website design